Take a closer look

 When you’ve got your cash flow in the black, you’ll probably want to think about creating an emergency fund.
 That’s savings you can use while you’re between jobs or to see you through an illness, the aftermath of an accident, having to replace the roof, or buy a new car unexpectedly.

 Advisers typically suggest you keep at least three to six months of living expenses in your emergency fund and that you choose fairly liquid investments.
 Liquidity, in this sense, means that you can withdraw cash easily or sell investments without having to worry about losing money.
-That’s why money market mutual funds or short-term bond funds are considered more liquid than stocks.
+That’s why insured bank products or short-term bond funds are considered more liquid than stocks.

 The more money you keep in your emergency fund, the more types of investments you may want to make.
 The cost of even a serious emergency tends to be spread out over several months or longer, giving certificates of deposit (CDs) and US Treasury bills — which generally pay higher interest rates than savings accounts — time to mature before you need the cash.